About Western Law

 Satisfactory achievement can be demonstrated in one of the following:

-• If access to TOEFL or IELTS continues to be difficult due to COVID-19 restrictions, we may accept the Duolingo English Test in lieu of IELTS or TOEFL.
+- If accessing TOEFL or IELTS is difficult for you, we may accept the Duolingo English Test in lieu of TOEFL or IELTS.

 Proof of Permanent Residency Status